 After getting married, Phoebe and Dan started to think about what was next for them.
 They started researching becoming foster carers, found out that they needed spare bedroom, so they moved home, applied to become foster parents and were approved as foster carers in November 2019.

-I have always had an interest in Health and Social Care and have experience in working in adult care services.
-It was after we had moved in together, got married and began thinking about our next steps in life that I started researching into becoming a foster carer and what the requirements were.
+I have always had an interest in health and social care and have experience in working in adult care services.
+It was after we had moved in together, got married and began thinking about our next steps in life that I started looking into becoming a foster carer and what the requirements were.

-We also used the time before the move valuably by doing more research, reading and even met with foster carers so we were aware of what was going to be expected of us.
-Once we were settled in our new home, we then had our first visit with Rebecca and the assessment process started soon after and we were delighted to be approved at panel in November.
+We weren’t quite ready to go ahead at that point due to the house we were living in, but we took some time to do lots of research, reading and meeting with other foster carers.
+Once we were moved and settled into our new home, we then had our first visit with Rebecca and the assessment process started soon after and we were delighted to be approved at panel in November 2019.

 We found the application process friendly and easy to understand.
 All questions asked of us have been appropriate and reasonable.
-The panel stage was daunting, but we really shouldn’t have worried as the members of our panel did make us feel as ease!
-It definitely felt like everyone at Capstone was supporting us and we look forward to starting our fostering journey with them.
+The panel stage was daunting, but we really shouldn’t have worried as the members of our panel did make us feel at ease!